It involves the use of a skin roller with small needles that cause minor skin injuries.

 The same process of creating wounds in the skin is also thought to regenerate the health of the hair follicles.
 It’s thought that this can result in new hair growth, or perhaps thicken thinning hair.

 Microneedling first gained its reputation as a scar treatment during the 1990s.
 Since then, it’s been studied as a potential alternative for thinning hair and hereditary hair loss.

 Microneedling may also promote the absorption of hair growth products, such as minoxidil (Rogaine).
-Another study explores the potential benefits of microneedling when used with corticosteroids to reduce hair follicle inflammation from alopecia areata.
+Another study explored the potential benefits of microneedling when used with corticosteroids to reduce hair follicle inflammation from alopecia areata.

 During microneedling, your doctor uses several needles, ranging between 0.25 and 3 millimeters long.
 They’re all contained in a handheld device.
 Also called a roller, the device is rolled along the treatment area, creating small injuries.

 Unlike other treatments that target your skin’s surface, the needles used in the rollers extend to the middle layer of skin.
 As these microinjuries heal, your skin produces more collagen and fibers.
 It also helps to strengthen the hair follicles.